- Onetime Catholic priest and anti-war activist

 In 1965 Berrigan charged that America’s military involvement in Southeast Asia was rooted in racism.
 Soon thereafter, he and his brother Daniel signed a Declaration of Conscience publicly urging resistance to the draft.
 Berrigan also formed clubs that pressured landlords to repair buildings in black ghettoes.

 Even before that sentencing, Berrigan recruited eight accomplices (including his brother Daniel) to raid the local draft board office in Catonsville, Maryland on May 17, 1968.
-There, the “Catonsville Nine” took possession of hundreds of draft-board files, brought them outside to the parking lot, and set them ablaze with homemade napalm (a mixture of gasoline and soap chips).
-They then prayed aloud and waited for the police to come and arrest them.
+There, the “Catonsville Nine” took possession of 378 draft-board files, brought them outside to the parking lot, and set them ablaze with homemade napalm (a mixture of gasoline and soap chips).
+They then recited The Lord’s Prayer aloud and waited for the police to come and arrest them.
+(The Berrigan brothers were both dressed in their priestly vestments.)
 They also issued a statement to the press:

 In the 1968 trial of the Catonsville Nine, all the defendants were found guilty.
 Berrigan, for his part, was sentenced to three-and-a-half years in prison—to be served concurrently with the six-year sentence from the Baltimore conviction—but was released on bail, pending his appeal.
 But when that appeal was ultimately denied in early 1970, Berrigan and his brother Daniel—both of whom were scheduled to report for prison on April 9 of that year—decided to go underground in an effort to elude the law while continuing to spread their antiwar message.
 Both men’s names were promptly added to the FBI’s Ten Most Wanted list.
 Philip Berrigan was located and arrested by FBI agents in St. Gregory’s Church in Manhattan on April 21, 1970, and was immediately incarcerated at the federal penitentiary in Lewisburg, Pennsylvania.
 Daniel, for his part, eluded capture until August 11.